“A one man folk industry” BBC Radio 2

 Pete Coe – short biography – click to open

-Pete and Sue Coe are among five people who are the latest recipients of Gold Badge awards from the English Folk Dance and Song Society (EFDSS).
+Pete and Sue Coe were among five people in 2016 who were recipients of Gold Badge awards from the English Folk Dance and Song Society (EFDSS).
 Gold Badges are given for unique or outstanding contributions to folk music, dance or song, distinguished service to EFDSS and/or exceptional contributions to EFDSS’ work, MORE….

 “One of the most important folk artists in Britain” MOJO